-- (d) the extrinsic material including background studies, reports, and supporting information that informed the preparation of the proposed LGIP; - information on the outcomes of any consultation with the relevant state agencies about infrastructure or property matters and/or the relevant distributor-retailer concerning the preparation of the LGIP; and - (f) the contact details of the person who will be the key point of contact as well as any other key personnel who may be relevant to the compliance check. - 16.2.
-When reviewing the information given by the local government, the Appointed reviewer must comply with the fundamental ethical principles of integrity, objectivity, professional competence, due care and professional behaviour when undertaking the compliance check, and must- - (a) consider whether the proposed LGIP complies with and addresses the requirements of Part 6 of this chapter; - (b) consider whether the proposed LGIP or amendment is consistent with the regulated requirements; - (c) evaluate whether each requirement in the Review checklist has been complied with; and - (d) complete the Review checklist. - 16.3.
-After carrying out the compliance check, the Appointed reviewer must write to the local government providing- - (a) the completed Review checklist; and - (b) the completed and signed Appointed reviewer statement, confirming that the proposed LGIP complies with and addresses the requirements identified in Part 6 of this chapter, and if not, identify any outstanding issues with recommendations on how they should be addressed to enable the proposed LGIP to comply. - 16.4.
-After receiving the completed Review checklist and the Appointed reviewer statement, the local government must- - (a) write to the Minister requesting a state review of a proposed LGIP; and - (b) give the Minister the following information- - (i) an electronic copy of the proposed LGIP (Word); - (ii) the SOW model prepared by the local government as part of the LGIP (Excel); - (iii) the Review checklist completed by the appointed reviewer (Word final may be converted to PDF); - (iv) the completed and signed Appointed reviewer statement (PDF); - (v) the extrinsic material including background studies, reports, and supporting information that informed the preparation of the proposed LGIP.
+- information on the outcomes of any consultation with the relevant state agencies about (e) infrastructure or property matters and/or the relevant distributor-retailer concerning the preparation of the LGIP; and - (f) the contact details of the person who will be the key point of contact as well as any other key personnel who may be relevant to the compliance check. - 16.2.
+When reviewing the information given by the local government, the Appointed reviewer must comply with the fundamental ethical principles of integrity, objectivity, professional competence, due care and professional behaviour when undertaking the compliance check, and must - consider whether the proposed LGIP complies with and addresses the requirements of (a) Part 6 of this chapter; - (b) consider whether the proposed LGIP or amendment is consistent with the regulated requirements; - (c) evaluate whether each requirement in the Review checklist has been complied with; and - (d) complete the Review checklist. - 16.3.
+After carrying out the compliance check, the Appointed reviewer must write to the local government providing- - (a) the completed Review checklist; and - (b) the completed and signed Appointed reviewer statement, confirming that the proposed LGIP complies with and addresses the requirements identified in Part 6 of this chapter, and if not, identify any outstanding issues with recommendations on how they should be addressed to enable the proposed LGIP to comply. - After receiving the completed Review checklist and the Appointed reviewer statement, the local 16.4. government must- - (a) write to the Minister requesting a state review of a proposed LGIP; and - (b) give the Minister the following information- - (i) an electronic copy of the proposed LGIP (Word); - the SOW model prepared by the local government as part of the LGIP (Excel); (ii) - the Review checklist completed by the appointed reviewer (Word final may be (iii) converted to PDF); - the completed and signed Appointed reviewer statement (PDF); (iv) - the extrinsic material including background studies, reports, and supporting (v) information that informed the preparation of the proposed LGIP.